Reading disability

 A reading disability is a condition in which a person displays difficulty reading.
-Examples of reading disabilities include: developmental dyslexia, alexia (acquired dyslexia), and hyperlexia (word-reading ability well above normal for age and IQ).
+Examples of reading disabilities include developmental dyslexia and alexia (acquired dyslexia).

 Definition

 The National Institute of Neurological Disorders and Stroke defines reading disability or dyslexia as follows: "Dyslexia is a brain-based type of learning disability that specifically impairs a person's ability to read.
 These individuals typically read at levels significantly lower than expected despite having normal intelligence.
 Although the disorder varies from person to person, common characteristics among people with dyslexia are difficulty with spelling, phonological processing (the manipulation of sounds), and rapid visual-verbal responding.
 In adults, dyslexia usually occurs after a brain injury or in the context of dementia.
 It can also be inherited in some families, and recent studies have identified a number of genes that may predispose an individual to developing dyslexia."

 The NINDS definition is not in keeping with the bulk of scientific studies that conclude that there is no evidence to suggest that dyslexia and intelligence are related.
 Definition is more in keeping with modern research and debunked discrepancy model of dyslexia diagnosis: